jeffnv/AppAcademyResidentApp/README.md

 - [x] Users have a name, cohort, and info on their moved in status
 - [x] Links to user show pages on 'peeps'
 - [x] Admin can make new chores
-- [ ] Admin can assign chores
+- [ ] Admin can assign chores (How is this supposed to work?)
-- [ ] Style with a orange theme and blue highlights
+- [x] Style with a orange theme and blue highlights

 - [ ] More glyphicons with font awesome?
 - [ ] Integration specs?